floragunncom/search-guard-docs/_content/_docs_signals/administration.md

 order: 1100
 layout: docs
 edition: community
-description: How to configure and administer Signals Alerting for Elasticsearch and adapt it to your use cases.
+description: How to configure and administer Signals Alerting for OpenSearch/Elasticsearch and adapt it to your use cases.
 ---

 <!--- Copyright 2020 floragunn GmbH -->